 Have you been receiving our newsletters?

 We want to make sure you know what's going on with NCBWL.
 If you haven't been receiving our monthly newsletters and email campaigns, please contact us at email@example.com.
 Make sure we have your correct info or updated email.

 LEARN MORE ABOUT NCBWL

 The Nashville Catholic Business Women's League (NCBWL) is a non-profit organization open to all Catholic women in the Diocese of Nashville.
 In addition to supporting one another spiritually, we support our Catholic community by providing scholarships to young women attending the three Catholic high schools in Nashville.
-For many years, we have raised funds through our only major event Pearls of Wisdom, where women gather in September for a festive Luncheon, Fashion Show, and Auction.
+For many years, we have raised funds through our only major event Pearls of Wisdom.

 TO JOIN US

 Nashville offers a rich, vibrant Catholic community and NCBWL is in the midst of it.
 Our group provides networking, friendship, inspiration, and connections to other Catholic organizations in the area.
 We meet the third Wednesday of the month.
 (Check updates on location).
 We engage in regular community service projects.
 We plan special programs with featured speakers and provide other opportunities to gather as well.